The Promise (musical): Glen Rose

 Designed by Peter Wolf of Dallas, Texas, to take advantage of the rolling hills near Glen Rose, as a backdrop, the musical is produced outdoors on a large scale each summer at the Texas Amphitheatre and is performed from September until November annually.
-It features a Greco-Roman set with 42 ft arches and a six-story archway towering over a 65 x 100 sqft tri-level stage.
-There are approximately 3,200 units of stadium seating in the amphitheatre.
+The Texas Amphitheater was constructed as a joint venture with Somervell County - the land was donated by The Kingdom Foundation (founders of The Promise), and the county built the amphitheater with The Promise as its featured tenant.
+The Texas Amphitheater features a Greco-Roman set with 42 ft arches and a six-story archway towering over a 65 x 100 sqft tri-level stage.
+There are approximately 3,200 units of stadium seating in the amphitheater.
 A moat separates the stage and the seats, and during the show, the moat is used as a proxy for the Jordan River at times, and the Sea of Galilee at others.
 It also boasts a rain curtain which adds dramatic effect during the storm scene.
-The cast exceeds 100 actors and includes live animals such as donkeys, sheep, horses, doves, and camels.
+The cast exceeds 125 actors and includes live animals such as donkeys, sheep, horses, doves, and camels.
+In 2015, at the conclusion of the original lease agreement, Somervell County was no longer interested in maintaining the Texas Amphitheater, and had turned most of its attention and resources to the Somervell County Expo.
+The Promise was able to negotiate a new lease, assuming operational control and responsibility for all maintenance of the facility while the county retained ownership.

-The 2020 season is currently in production, with rehearsals running until the end of August.
-Chuck King is the current director joining the show in 2017.
-Michael Wilcox is serving as Assistant Director and Associate Producer.
-James Dornan is the Operations Manager of the Texas Amphitheatre and runs the Front of House Operations for The Promise.